 • AppendedText: It renders a bootstrap appended text input.
-The first parameter is the name of the field to add appended text to, then the appended text which can be HTML like.
-There is an optional parameter active, by default set to False, that you can set to a boolean to render appended text active:
+The first parameter is the name of the field to add appended text to.
+The second is the appended text which can be wrapped in Django's mark\safe to allow it to be HTML like.
+There is an optional parameter active, by default set to False, that you can set to a boolean to render appended text active.
+See input\size to change the size of this input: